Skip to content

 What's the cheapest way to validate a SaaS idea?
 A no-code MVP built on a platform like Bubble or Webflow can validate demand for $1,000–$5,000, well before you commit to a custom build.
 See our custom software vs no-code guide for when this makes sense.

 Why do SaaS quotes vary so much for what sounds like the same project?
 Because "SaaS MVP" isn't a standardized unit — the multi-tenancy model, permissions complexity, and included integrations vary enormously between quotes, even when the pitch sounds identical.
+The only way to compare accurately is to get a feature-by-feature scope breakdown from each team.

 Is it cheaper to hire in-house or outsource?
 For pre-revenue startups, outsourcing or a focused development partner is almost always cheaper once you account for the 5–8 months it takes a new in-house hire to reach full productivity.
 Our hire SaaS developer guide breaks down the numbers.
+Once you have product-market fit and ongoing feature work, an in-house hire starts to make more financial sense.

 How much should I budget for maintenance after launch?
 Plan for 15–25% of your original build cost annually, covering bug fixes, dependency updates, security patches, and small iterations based on user feedback.
+A $120,000 build costs $18,000–$30,000/year to maintain.

 Does adding AI increase cost significantly?
 Typically 15–30% if you use third-party APIs, which is the recommended starting point.
 Custom in-house models add far more — often $50,000–$150,000 — and should wait until you've validated demand.
+Don't forget the ongoing API usage costs, which can range from $50/month at light usage to $15,000+/month at scale.

 What's the difference between a $30,000 MVP and a $100,000 MVP?
 The $30,000 version is a single-workflow tool with basic auth and billing.
 The $100,000 version includes multi-tenant architecture, role-based access control, one key integration, and a polished UI.
 The scope difference is substantial — see our MVP development guide for how to decide what belongs in version one.